Ginzburgfund/Gadgets-for-Monitoring-Human-Dipole-Balance/README.md

-# Monitoring Human Dipole Balance Through Wearable Devices and Applications
+# Monitoring Human Dipole Balance Through Wearable Devices and Applications(MHDB)

 ## Overview
 This project explores the development of advanced mobile gadgets and applications for non-invasive monitoring of the body's electrical dipole activities.
 These devices offer real-time insights into an individual's physiological state, aiding in health monitoring, disease prevention, and personalized medicine.